 Most UK universities require you to prepare a Statement of Purpose (SOP) or Personal Statement that goes with your university application.
-Universities in the United Kingdom look beyond the grades you received in school when deciding on student candidates for admissions.
+Universities in the United Kingdom look beyond the grades you received in school when deciding on student candidates for admission.

 Don’t have much time to read?
 Please watch this video.